NathanToneNg/Thermal-Modeling-in-Matlab/clarifications.md

 # 9: Misc./Graphing Settings:
 	* Isosurface option applies for 3D case only: Will plot Isosurfaces for every 10th percentile
+	* Histogram allows you to plot by how many pixels are in each bin of temperatures.
+The default number of bins is 10.
+	* Gradient allows you to plot average temperature at radius from center against said radius bin.
+Default number of bins is 10.
+There is also an option to save the gradient temperatures array for usage after the program finishes.
 	* Saving the movie will have the program save the movie as recentTestMovie.avi in your MATLAB folder.
 Drag this into the MATLAB Command Window to bring the movie to the workspace, and use * movie(recentTestMovie) * to play it.
 	* Precision digits determine how many digits calculations should be carried out to
 	* Tracking top temperatures will leave the global topTemps as an array with the average top (top z values) of a matrix down to the provided depth.
+	* Constant RNG calls “rng(‘default’);” which causes all random factors to be the same each run.
+Most useful for reproducibility.